Govind J. Chakrapani

-Prof. Govind J. Chakrapani born (18th May 1963) is an Indian geologist and former Vice Chancellor of Berhampur University in Odisha, India, who served there from 2019 to 2022.
-He joined as an Assistant Professor in the Department of Earth Sciences at IIT Roorkee in January 1996 and held the same post till 2003.
-From 2003 to 2008, he held the post of Associate Professor and as Professor since 2008.
-He was the Dean at the School of Ecology & Environment Studies and the Officiating Dean at the School of Buddhist Studies Nalanda University from 2017 to 2018.
+Prof. Govind J. Chakrapani is an Indian geologist, environmental scientist, and academic administrator, and was Vice Chancellor of Berhampur University in Odisha, India, during 2019 to 2022.
+He joined as an Assistant Professor in the Department of Earth Sciences at IIT Roorkee in 1996 and became Professor in 2008.
+He was the Dean at the School of Ecology & Environment Studies and the Officiating Dean at the School of Buddhist Studies Nalanda University, Ministry of External Affairs, India during 2017-18.

 Early life and education

-Prof. Chakrapani went to school in Odisha.
-He received his B.Sc. in Geology with Honours from Berhampur University in 1983, M.Sc. in Applied Geology from IIT Bombay and a PhD in Environmental Geochemistry from Jawaharlal Nehru University, Delhi.
+Prof. Chakrapani did school education in Odisha. and obtained B.Sc. in Geology with Honours from Berhampur University, M.Sc. in Applied Geology from IIT Bombay and, M.Phil. and PhD in Environmental Geochemistry from Jawaharlal Nehru University, Delhi.

 Career

-Following the completion of his PhD, he served as a Research Scientist at the Hudson River Foundation at the University of Delaware and a CSIR Pool Officer at JNU and IIT Bombay before joining the faculty at the erstwhile University of Roorkee (converted to Indian Institute of Technology in 2001) in 1996.
-In addition to his research and academic responsibilities, Prof. Chakrapani served as the Dean of the School of Ecology & Environment Studies and the Officiating Dean at the School of Buddhist Studies, Nalanda University from 2017 to 2018.
+Following completion of PhD, he was a post-Doc in USA at the College of Marine Studies at the University of Delaware and was a CSIR Pool Officer at JNU and IIT Bombay before joining as a faculty at the erstwhile University of Roorkee (converted to Indian Institute of Technology in 2001) in 1996.
+In addition to his research and academic responsibilities, Prof. Chakrapani served as the Dean of the School of Ecology & Environment Studies and the Officiating Dean at the School of Buddhist Studies, Nalanda University during 2017-18.
 He also served as the Finance Officer-In-Charge and as the Director of the Unnat Bharat Abhiyan during his time there.
 He was the Organizing Chairman of GATE in 2017, Chairman of GATE in 2015, 2016 and 2017, and Chairman of JAM in 2015, 2016 and 2017.
-He served as the Vice Chancellor of Berhampur University in Odisha from October 2019 till 2022.
+He served as the Vice Chancellor of Berhampur University in Odisha during 2019-22.

-He has also been associated with numerous advisory and expert committees of Government of India, such as Chairman of Uttarakhand State Environment Expert Appraisal Committee, Member of State Environmental Impact Assessment Authority, Member of River Valley and Hydropower Projects, Accreditatation Member of Quality Council of India etc.
+He has also been associated with numerous advisory and expert committees of Government of India, such as, Chairman, Expert Appraisal Committee on River Valley and Hydropower projects, Chairman of Uttarakhand State Environment Expert Appraisal Committee, State Environmental Impact Assessment Authority, Quality Council of India, IITs and Universities, IISERs, UPSC, CSIR etc. He visited and worked at several universities and institutes in India, USA, France, Germany, Sweden, China, Japan, UK, Taiwan, Australia etc.